ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 ### Cleaning up the Front Matter

 The default title was just a stripped version of the filename.
-Let's tweak this to capitalize it properly:
+Let's tweak this to capitalize it properly

     -title = "bootstrapping this site"
     +title = "Bootstrapping This Site"

-And, finally, add some tags:
+and to add some tags:

     -tags = []
     +tags = ["hugo", "github", "howto"]

 # Other Loose Ends